South Australian Railways steel carriage stock: Australian National (1975-1997)

-Standard Gauge use (1977-1991)
+Standard gauge use (1977-1991)

 In July 1977, three cars were transferred across to standard gauge for fast, mixed goods services.
 Cars 780, 781 and 782 became BF cars 343, 344 and 345 respectively.
-The BF code was defined as "non-airconditioned economy class sitting car with cooking facilities".
+The BF code was defined as "non-air conditioned economy class sitting car with cooking facilities".
 It is not clear where any such cooking facilities may have been constructed, but they may have taken over the space previously allocated to the short (3-window) saloon.
 The cars were repainted into red with a tan roof, black undergear and silver stripes to match the scheme of the short-haul Commonwealth Railways passenger stock.

 In November of the same year, 750 was transferred to standard gauge as BE346, a regular economy-class sitting carriage.
 It was followed in 1979 by 752 as BE351 and 1980 by 753 as BE352 and 751 as BE358.

-In 1983 two cars were burnt; BE352 had one end destroyed on 13 August, so it was written off.
+In 1983, two cars were burnt; BE352 had one end destroyed on 13 August, so it was written off.
 BF344's interior was obliterated a few months later, such that the car shell was tipped off the track to recover only the bogies.
 Both were last noted at Stirling North in early 1988.

-In 1990 cars BF343, BE346, BE351 and BE358 were stored at Port Pirie, leaving BF345 as the only class member still in service with Australian National.
+In 1990, cars BF343, BE346, BE351 and BE358 were stored at Port Pirie, leaving BF345 as the only class member still in service with Australian National.
 It was written off in November 1992, but instead of scrapping the vehicle was seconded to Islington Railway Workshops for refurbishment as an additional vehicle for The Explorer.